Come Fly with Me

 Dimorphodon macronyx

-One of the better known rhamphorhynchoids was Dimorphodon24 (two-form tooth).
+One of the better known rhamphorhynchoids was Dimorphodon24: Go to reference 24 at the end of the page (two-form tooth).
 They were fairly robust for the flyers of their time.
 They could reach 3 – 4.5 meters, depending on the species, and unlike the typical sleek, lightweight pterosaur, they were stockier, hinting they may have spent more time walking or climbing than flying.

 They had two types of teeth, hence where they got their name.
 Most early pterosaurs had uniform teeth but Dimorphodon had large fang-like teeth at the front and smaller, shearing teeth at the back.
 Their long stiffened tail balanced their large, boxy head and although they did eat insects, we believe they may also have hunted small vertebrates.